-For Chrome and Firefox, the browser extension is removed separately, as described below.
+For Chrome, Firefox, and Microsoft Edge, the browser extension is removed separately, as described below.
+Connect on Internet Explorer does not use a browser extension.

 Chrome

 To remove the extension from Chrome, click the three-dot icon in the upper right corner of the Chrome window.